 Victoria Somol is the NC Sustainable Energy Association’s Program Associate.
 In her role with NCSEA, Victoria works across the various programs to ensure operational efficiencies and to track performance metrics.
 Victoria provides critical assistance in events, marketing & communications, fundraising and membership.
-In addition, Victoria utilizes her creativity in designing and formatting various marketing materials such as brochures, press releases, eNews, surveys and other collateral.
-She is also the web administrator and a primary point of contact for social media.
+In addition, Victoria utilizes her creativity in designing and formatting various marketing materials such as brochures, reports, eNews and other collateral.
 Victoria has over ten years of experience in property management, marketing, event coordination and residential and community relations.
 Prior to joining the NC Sustainable Energy Association, Victoria was a Marketing and Event Coordinator in New Jersey.
 She holds a Bachelor’s Degree in Business Management and Marketing from The Art Institute of Fort Lauderdale and an Associate’s Degree in Specialized Business from the Art Institute of Philadelphia.

 Kacey Hoover, Regulatory & Policy Analyst